-As get closer to finishing Wallie’s Gals (the trailer should be out later this month, the film should be ready for film festivals by late summer/fall) I frequently sit back and go over things in my head about what I learned from the experience over the last 3 1/2 years (since the script was first written).
+As get closer to finishing Wallie’s Gals (the trailer should be out by June, the film should be ready for film festivals by fall) I frequently sit back and go over things in my head about what I learned from the experience over the last 3 1/2 years (since the script was first written).

 There were definitely things I would have done differently.
 2019 was definitely not the best time for me to undertake a project due to being in between jobs; but I somehow knew that if I waited, it wouldn’t have happened.
 And I was right.
 From actors moving away, joining the union, to the pandemic, waiting would have ended it sooner than later.